rojuu/online-pong-cpp/README.md

 # online-pong-cpp
-To build you need to setup your compiler so it can find SDL2.
+To build you need to setup your compiler so it can find SDL 2.0.5 and Enet 1.3.13